aliir74/IranAdPlatformCrawler/README.md

 ### Note
 - Every time crawler find a new/changed ad, it prints the link of the ad to the console.
-- You can set a [IFTTT](https://ifttt.com/) webhook to get a notification when the crawler finds a new/changed ad.
+- You can set a [IFTTT](https://ifttt.com/create) webhook (3 value option) to get a notification when the crawler finds a new/changed ad.